NSO Mathematics Placement Exam

 Everyone entering PLNU needs to take this exam prior to attending Fall 2014 classes, no matter what course work the student has completed before coming to PLNU.
 Students who have passed the AP Calculus AB exam or BC exam with a score of 3, 4 or 5 and have sent the score to PLNU before July 31st, 2014, do not need to take the exam.

 Some transfer students may be exempt from taking the exam.
 The exemption depends on the exact type of mathematics that you took before coming to PLNU and your major.
 Please contact transfer counselor Charles Threatt (email@example.com) to determine if you are exempt.

 Students with disabilities who are seeking accommodations for taking the online placement exam should contact the PLNU Disability Resource Center at 619-849-2486.

 You should study for the math placement test.
 Like anything else, if you don't use it, you lose it.
 If you've been out of math for a year (or even a few months over the summer); a review of mathematical concepts and operations will help you to do your best work.
 Often students who do not study are disappointed about their low placement.
 Placing into a higher-level of math class can save you time and tuition money ... it is worth a couple hours of practice.

-The mathematics placement exam covers the following courses: MTH 099 - Elementary Algebra; MTH 113 - Intermediate Algebra; MTH 123 - Elementary Functions; and MTH133-Precalculus.
+The mathematics placement exam covers the following courses: MTH 099 - Elementary Algebra; MTH 113 - Intermediate Algebra; MTH 123 - Pre-Calculus Mathematics; and MTH133-Pre-calculus for the Sciences.
 The online exam provides instructions to assist you with selection of the appropriate test.
 To assist you with test preparation, a list of the topics each class covers has been provided below.
 Use this list and the sample questions to sharpen your skills, review concepts, and practice solving math problems.

 MTH 099 - Elementary Algebra